Paperback. Condizione: New. Paperback. An unused, unmarked and unblemished copy.; 100% Satisfaction Guaranteed! Ships same or next business day!

 Da: ThriftBooks-Dallas, Dallas, TX, U.S.A.

 Unknown.
-Condizione: Fair.
+Condizione: Very Good.
 No Jacket.
-Former library book; Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.

 Lingua: Inglese